semuconsulting/PyGPSClient/README.md

 ## How to Use

-* To connect to a listed serial device, select the device from the listbox and click
+* To connect to a listed serial device, select the device from the listbox, set the appropriate serial connection parameters (*Rate bps is typically the only setting that might need adjusting, but tweaking the timeout setting may improve performance on certain platforms*) and click
 ![connect icon](/pygpsclient/resources/iconmonstr-link-8-24.png).
 The application will endeavour to pre-select a recognised GNSS/GPS device but this is platform and device dependent.
 * To stream from a previously-saved binary datalog file (pygpsdata-*.log, or any binary dump of an NMEA or UBX GNSS device output), click
 ![connect-file icon](/pygpsclient/resources/iconmonstr-note-37-24.png) and select the file.